 My research is situated at the intersection of the philosophy of mind, metaphysics and early modern philosophy.
 My guiding thought is that a satisfactory understanding of sensory experience hinges on an accurate conception of the metaphysics of sensible qualities; and, furthermore, that informing our metaphysics with historical discussions of the manifest world can only benefit the scope of our investigation.
-In my dissertation, titled "Perception and the Dual Nature of Appearances," I develop a new metaphysical framework, according to which sensible qualities are an ontologically flexible kind, in order to dissolve a central puzzle in the philosophy of mind—namely, how veridical perception can make us constitutively aware of the mind-independent world, if phenomenologically identical delusive experiences are possible.
-You can read an abstract of my dissertation here.
+In a current book project that stems from my dissertation, I develop a new metaphysical framework, according to which sensible qualities are an ontologically flexible kind, in order to dissolve a central puzzle in the philosophy of mind—namely, how veridical perception can make us constitutively aware of the mind-independent world, if phenomenologically identical delusive experiences are possible.
+You can read an abstract of my project here.

 I present the central argument of my dissertation in a series of two papers.
 In "Two Grounds for Sensible Qualities" I explore the distinct ways in which sensible quality instances can be supported by material bodies and by minds.
 I argue that sensible instances depend on material substances in virtue of inhering in them.
 But inherence cannot be the notion we employ if we are to decipher those views on which sensible qualities are treated as mind-dependent.
 Instead, I argue that mind-dependent sensible instances are such that their existence is secured in virtue of their being the proper objects of conscious awareness.
 Having established the existence of two distinct, non-exclusive relations of determination, I briefly discuss the possibility of joint determination and over-determination.
 You can read the paper here.